emrergin/fullstackopen/README.md

 - I learned what *Redis* is generally used for.

 ## Part 5 Testing React apps
+This part was about unit tests for the frontend and E2E tests.
+We wrote the frontend for the blog list app whose backend that we wrote in the previous part.
 - [Course](https://fullstackopen.com/en/part5)
 - [My solutions](https://github.com/emrergin/fullstackopen/tree/main/part5)
 ### What I learned in Part 5